eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

     var a4 = a2.lanewise(VectorOperators.MUL, a2);
     var a8 = a4.lanewise(VectorOperators.MUL, a4);
     var v = a8;
-    // SQRT is expensive, so only call if it necessary if (!mask.allTrue()) {
+    // SQRT is expensive, so only call if it is necessary if (!mask.allTrue()) {
         var s2 = ai.lanewise(VectorOperators.SQRT);
         var s4 = s2.lanewise(VectorOperators.SQRT);